 Symptoms Of Eczema In Dogs

-Symptoms of eczema in dogs can vary somewhat depending on whether the condition is wet eczema or dry eczema.
-Often these symptoms are similar to other conditions like mange or normal skin allergies, which is why it is important to seek a veterinarian’s diagnosis.
-The signs of eczema worsen as the condition progresses and as dogs lick, chew, or scratch at the affected areas.
-Here are some of the symptoms often seen in dogs that suffer from eczema.
+Symptoms of eczema in dogs can vary somewhat based on whether the condition is wet or dry eczema.
+Often the symptoms are similar to other problems, like mange or normal skin allergies, which is why you must seek a vet’s diagnosis.

 - Redness or rash